 Having the option of policy portability is important, as it allows you to convert to an individual policy within a certain period after leaving your company.
 You may choose not to do so, particularly if there are fees or you're able to qualify for a new policy elsewhere, but you'll have no optionality if portability isn't guaranteed.

 Whether you need to purchase voluntary life insurance is in part dependent on your financial needs, and you should consider it if you don't qualify for affordable individual life insurance rates due to your health, hobbies or family history.
 However, we recommend that you first try to get quotes for individual life insurance before purchasing voluntary insurance, as voluntary life insurance premiums are often higher and increase with age.
 Since rates are determined based on a group, those who are healthier-than-average pay higher rates than they would elsewhere, while less-healthy people pay better rates with voluntary insurance.

 If you're purchasing voluntary insurance for your dependents as well, such as your spouse or children, you should be provided with a similar table to calculate their life insurance rates.
 Often, voluntary insurance for your kids is offered at a flat rate, no matter how many children you have.

-Every voluntary life insurance plan comes with a guaranteed-issue amount, which is the amount of life insurance coverage you can purchase without answering health questions and taking a medical exam.
+Every voluntary life insurance plan comes with a guaranteed-issue amount, which is the amount of life insurance coverage you can purchase without answering health questions and having a medical exam.
 Since voluntary insurance is usually only the best option for employees who wouldn't get good rates elsewhere, you will likely face the same issues with the group insurer if you try to purchase more than the guaranteed-issue amount.
 The guaranteed-issue amount can range from below $100,000 to over $1 million, so you should ask your employer for more details if you're considering voluntary insurance.